 Going global: In response to evolving global needs, IREX’s senior management made the strategic decision to "go global" in 2003, dramatically expanding IREX’s work in scale, geographic reach, and the ways in which we impact people’s lives.

 Throughout these decades of change, our focus on people and communities has been steady.
-Today, IREX and our partners work in 120 countries to build a more just, prosperous, and inclusive world by empowering youth, cultivating leaders, strengthening institutions, and extending access to quality education and information.
+Today, IREX and our partners work in more than 100 countries to build a more just, prosperous, and inclusive world by empowering youth, cultivating leaders, strengthening institutions, and extending access to quality education and information.

 - Kristin Lord: 2014–present